astronomer/docs/astro/cloud-ide/run-sql.md

 ## Choose a SQL cell type

-A SQL cell runs a SQL query on a database connection and stores the results of the query in an XCom value for use in other cells.
-A Warehouse SQL cell runs a SQL query on an external database and stores the results in your data warehouse.
+A SQL cell runs a SQL query against a database connection and stores the results of the query in an XCom value for use in other cells.
+A Warehouse SQL cell runs a SQL query against a database connection and stores the results in your data warehouse.
 For more information about how these cells work, see [How SQL cells work](#how-sql-cells-work).

 Both cell types execute SQL queries, but there are some scenarios where the use of one cell type is preferable.
 The following table lists the scenarios where Astronomer recommends using a specific type of SQL cell.